Jashepp/customElements-mixinPropertiesAttributes/README.md

 // Define the custom element with the mixin applied after class declaration customElements.define('my-element',mixinPropertiesAttributes(myCustomElement));
 ```

-However the inject method does not use `superArguments` since you can pass arguments to `super()` within the constructor directly.

 **Argument Method**: Using the 3rd argument to `mixinPropertiesAttributes` function:
 ```js